eodeluga/next-middy/README.md

 4. **onError** – runs when an error occurs anywhere in the chain

 Everything is fully typed — ensuring middleware input/output shapes are inferred automatically.

 ---

-## Packages

-- **@eodeluga/next-middy-core** – the core lifecycle engine, error handling, and type system
-- **@eodeluga/next-middy-zod** – optional add-on for Zod schema validation
-- **next-middy** – umbrella package that re-exports both for convenience

-All can be used independently or together.

----